-The Vitara and Tracker were designed by Suzuki and are built at a Canadian plant that the Japanese automaker shares with General Motors.
+The Vitara V6 and its Tracker equivalent were designed by Suzuki and are built at a Canadian plant that the Japanese automaker shares with General Motors.
 The Vitara has been the weakest seller of Suzukis SUV trio, which also includes the larger XL-7.
-Only 7,947 Vitaras and 16,030 Grand Vitaras were sold during 2001, according to Automotive News.

 Under the Hood

-All Vitara models pack a 127-horsepower, 2.0-liter four-cylinder engine that teams with either a four-speed-automatic or five-speed-manual transmission.
-Both RWD and four-wheel drive (4WD) are available.
-The 4WD system has a Low range and is intended for use only on slippery surfaces.
+The four-cylinder engine offered in the past for the regular Vitara is gone.
+The 2004 Vitara V6 carries a 2.5-liter V-6 engine that produces 165 hp and 162 pounds-feet of torque.
+The engine teams with either a four-speed-automatic or five-speed-manual transmission.
+Both rear-drive and four-wheel-drive models are available.
+The four-wheel-drive system has a Low range and is intended for use only on slippery surfaces.